-4. Delete older apps that no longer in use
+4. Delete older apps that are no longer in use

-Permanently delete the older apps that you do not use more often as they keep on running behind your screen and consume excess memory, making your phone slower.
+Permanently delete the older apps you do not use more often as they keep running behind your screen and consume excess memory, making your phone slower.

-Some of the apps usually update themselves periodically, which consumes a lot of storage of your device.
+Some apps usually update themselves periodically, which consumes much of your device’s storage.
 So it is better to delete them.

-To delete apps, go to Settings> Applications, then over Downloaded or installed tap the App you wanted to delete and then tap Uninstall button.
+To delete apps, go to Settings> Applications, then over Downloaded or installed, tap the App you wanted to delete and the Uninstall button.

-Once you Uninstall that App will successfully be removed from your device.
+Once you Uninstall it, that App will successfully be removed from your device.

 5. Delete Download from Browser

-Sometimes there are chances that the files you have downloaded are no longer in use to you but are unnecessarily stored on your device.
+Sometimes there are chances that the downloaded files are no longer in use to you but are unnecessarily stored on your device.

 So better to delete them from the browser’s history.